 - Zaouia Moulay Idriss

-- Fes el-Bali, a UNESCO World Heritage site and the old medina often referred to as a “live museum.”
+- Fes el-Bali - A UNESCO World Heritage site and the old medina is often referred to as a “live museum.”

-- Seffraine Square – Place el-Seffarine – this kisseria is the most important center for the production Fasiss style ceramics, brass-ware and silverware in Morocco.
+- Seffraine Square – Place el-Seffarine – This kisseria is the most important center for the production of Fasiss style ceramics, brassware and silverware in Morocco.

-- The Tannery – The Chourara or the Tanner’s Quarters is the most lively and picturesque souks in Fès.
+- The Tannery – The Chourara or the Tanner’s Quarters is the most picturesque souk in Fès.